yuno-payments/yuno-docs/docs/SDKs/web-sdk-integrations/index.md

 > * `yuno`: Required for logging and analytics
 >
 > Third-party fraud prevention SDKs integrated within Yuno may set additional cookies.
 These cookies are managed by the respective providers and are outside of Yuno's control.
 For details about third-party cookies and their usage, please consult the documentation of your specific fraud prevention vendor.

+## What's New

+Track the latest Web SDK updates, new features, and breaking changes on the [changelog](../web-sdk-changelog) page.